Doctoral Coaching

 - Aligning methodology with research aims

-- Anticipating committee concerns
+- Anticipating committee concern

 - Autoethnography (analytic, collaborative)

-- Phenomenology and case-based inquiry
+- Phenomenology

 - Practice-as-research (technique as knowledge)